 Khoresh Saak – Lemon herb sauce with carrots and fried eggs

-This is a perfect example of a simple and humble vegetarian Caspian Sea regional dish.
-Large amounts of parsley, cilantro, mint, spinach and green onions are finely chopped and patiently cooked to develop a rich herbal flavor.
-What makes this dish characteristically northern is the addition of a sour element, and here I have used fresh lemon juice.
+This is a perfect example of a simple and humble vegetarian dish from the Caspian Sea region.
+Large amounts of parsley, cilantro, mint, spinach, and green onions are finely chopped and patiently cooked to develop a rich herbal flavor.
+What makes this dish characteristically northern is the addition of a sour element; here, I have used fresh lemon juice.

-All over Iran, many stews feature fresh herbs in the place of other vegetables to accompany either animal or plant-based proteins.
-While each stew has its own unique combinations and ratios, they all have one thing in common: Iranians’ celebration and love of herbs.
+Throughout Iran, many stews feature fresh herbs in place of other vegetables to accompany either animal or plant-based proteins.
+While each stew has its own unique combinations and ratios, they all share one commonality: Iranians’ celebration and love of herbs.

 Homage!